-Pension benefits
+Pension benefits As of June 30, 2024 2023

-As of June 30,
+As of Jun e 30,

-2023 2022
+2024 2023

 Asset Category

-Equity investments 39 % 37 %
+Equity investments 31 % 39 %

-Fixed income investments, including cash 51 52
+Fixed income investments, including cash 61 51

-Other 10 11
+Other 8 10

 Total 100 % 100 %

 Required pension plan contributions for the next fiscal year are not expected to be material; however, actual contributions may be affected by pension asset and liability valuation changes during the year.
 The Company will continue to make voluntary contributions as necessary to improve funded status.